jlortiz528/academic-kickstart/content/publication/nle/index.md

 # publication: Working Paper
 publication_short:

-abstract: Among professional forecasters, the same respondent simultaneously over- and underreacts to distinct macroeconomic variables.
-I show that these empirical patterns can arise in nonlinear environments, where rational forecasters are unable to obtain an optimal and exact estimate of the state via the Kalman filter.
-I consider stochastic volatility as the source of nonlinearities and assume that forecasters must approximate the state by selecting an approximation function from a set of costly alternatives.
-According to my model, over- and underreactions depend crucially on the underlying signal-to-noise ratio.
-In particular, the scope for overreactions is decreasing in the signal precision.
-I conclude that error predictability is not prima-facie evidence against rationality.
+abstract: Among professional forecasters, the covariance between forecast errors and revisions can be negative or positive depending on the macroeconomic variable in question.
+I show that these apparent over- and underreactions can arise simultaneously in a noisy information environment with unobserved volatility and heterogeneity in forecasting models.
+Under such dynamics, the use of different models among forecasters can be rationalized by costly adoption of more sophisticated methods.
+The scope for overreactions is found to be decreasing in the signal-to-noise ratio.
+I provide empirical evidence and calibration results consistent with this mechanism and conclude that modeling relevant nonlinearities can serve as a way of making sense of the observed heterogeneity in reported forecasts.

 # Summary.
 An optional shortened abstract.
 summary: Professional forecasters tend to over- and underreact to different macroeconomic variables.
 A model that incorporates unobserved time varying volatility is able replicate this fact.
 I find that a key determinant of over- and underreactions is the underlying signal-to-noise ratio.